Death in Paradise: Production

-The series is filmed on the French island of Guadeloupe in the Lesser Antilles, mainly in the commune of Deshaies (which doubles for the town of Honoré on the fictional island of Saint Marie), with the help of the Bureau d’accueil des tournages de la Région Guadeloupe.
+The series is filmed on the French archipelago of Guadeloupe in the Lesser Antilles, mainly in the commune of Deshaies (which doubles for the town of Honoré on the fictional island of Saint Marie), with the help of the Bureau d'accueil des tournages de la Région Guadeloupe.
 The site of the Honoré police station is a church hall in Deshaies (built c.1850s), with the priest's office appearing as the incident room.

-Filming series 1 was particularly difficult, due to the lack of infrastructure in Guadeloupe for long-term filming, as well as the fact that Sara Martins, the actress who plays DS Camille Bordey, broke her leg in the middle of filming, causing her to be almost completely written out of Episode 6 of Series 1 and causing difficulties during filming of episodes 7 and 8.
+Filming series 1 was particularly difficult, due to the lack of infrastructure in Guadeloupe for long-term filming, as well as the fact that Sara Martins, the actress who plays DS Camille Bordey, broke her leg in the middle of filming, causing her to be almost entirely written out of episode 6 of series 1 and causing difficulties during the filming of episodes 7 and 8.

 Miller left the series at the start of series 3, as he felt he was spending too much time away from his family, since his wife was unable to join him on the island during production.
 Marshall's family joined him on the island during his first three six-month shoots and his son, Thomas, enrolled at a local school.
-When his family were unable to join him during the filming of the sixth series, following the birth of his baby daughter, Elsie, it left him feeling "bereft and empty" and he subsequently decided to leave the show.
+When his family could not join him during the filming of the sixth series, following the birth of his baby daughter, Elsie, it left him feeling "bereft and empty" and he subsequently decided to leave the show.

 From episode 7 of the sixth series, the lead role was taken by Ardal O'Hanlon playing DI Jack Mooney, a London colleague.
 Joséphine Jobert left the series after episode 6 of the eighth series and was replaced by actress Aude Legastelois, who plays Madeleine Dumas.
 Jobert cited her reason for exiting the show as wanting to "focus on other projects".
-O'Hanlon confirmed he had left the show in October 2019, with his last appearance coming in Series 9, Episode 4.
+O'Hanlon confirmed he had left the show in October 2019, with his last appearance coming in series 9, episode 4.
 His replacement, Ralf Little who plays DI Neville Parker, was revealed the same month.

 In July 2020, the BBC announced the departure of Shyko Amos and Legastelois, along with the return of Jobert and the arrival of newcomer Tahj Miles as Marlon Pryce.

-In January 2022, in the fourth episode of series 11, Jobert left the show for good after her character left the island.
+In January 2022, in the fourth episode of series 11, Jobert left the show for the second time after her character left the island.
 Her departure had not been previously announced.
+She returned again for the third time in series 13, episode six, broadcast in March 2024.
+Meanwhile, Tahj Miles departed the island as Marlon Pryce the episode beforehand, he was replaced by Dwayne Myers, who had previously left.

+Ralf Little departs as Neville at the end of the series, with Florence, as they express their love for each other.